drakkan/sftpgo/docs/howto/getting-started.md

 A full explanation of all configuration methods can be found [here](./../full-configuration.md), we explore some common use cases.
 Please keep in mind that SFTPGo can also be configured via environment variables, this is very convenient if you are using Docker.

 The default configuration file is `sftpgo.json` and it can be found within the `/etc/sftpgo` directory if you installed from Linux distro packages.
 On Windows the configuration file can be found within the `{commonappdata}\SFTPGo` directory where `{commonappdata}` is typically `C:\ProgramData`.
 SFTPGo also supports reading from TOML and YAML configuration files.

+The configuration file can change between different versions and merging your custom settings with the default configuration file, after updating SFTPGo, may be time-consuming.
+For this reason we suggest to set your custom settings using environment variables.
+If you install SFTPGo on Linux using the official deb/rpm packages you can set your custom environment variables in the file `/etc/sftpgo/sftpgo.env`.
+SFTPGo also reads files inside the `env.d` directory relative to config dir (`/etc/sftpgo/env.d` on Linux and `{commonappdata}\SFTPGo\env.d` on Windows) and then exports the valid variables into environment variables if they are not already set.
+Of course you can also set environment variables with the method provided by the operating system of your choice.

 The following snippets assume your are running SFTPGo on Linux but they can be easily adapted for other operating systems.